You are currently on the page for the Social Services and Wellbeing Act

 - to arrange and facilitate an annual programme of multi-agency professional forums

-Both these opportunities should include the third sector.
+Both these opportunities should include the voluntary sector.

 Section 181 sets out that an individual must feel that they are an equal partner in their relationship with professionals and can invite someone of their choice to support them to participate fully and express their views wishes and feelings.